 In this guide, we'll show you what those differences are, as well as how to become a pro at formatting, structuring, and preparing yourself for a career in the TV industry.

-Film vs. Television
+Film Writing vs. TV Writing

 With television, you're creating a world with a cast of characters that will hopefully continue on for upwards of 10-24 episodes (give or take) for multiple seasons, thus the main story will not be resolved by the end of each teleplay or television script.
-You have the options of hour long dramas or serials, hour long procedurals, half hour sitcoms, and in some cases, either limited series (American Horror Story) or miniseries.
+You have the options of hour-long dramas or serials, hour-long procedurals, half-hour sitcoms, and in some cases, either limited series (American Horror Story) or miniseries.
 While each episode may showcase a certain story that is resolved by the end, the characters, their main stories, and their arcs continue on throughout each season.

 In short, a television series is an ever-evolving medium for the story and characters while a film stands alone on its own with complete closure by the end.

-There's little difference between the format of writing a feature screenplay and writing a teleplay.
+There's little difference between the format of writing a feature screenplay and writing a TV script.
 The scene description, dialogue, character headings, and location headings are pretty much the same.
 This of course can change per show, per production company, per studio, and per network, but overall, the format itself is interchangeable.